Berks County Probate & Estate Administration Lawyer

 What happens if an executor makes a mistake?

-Executors may be held legally responsible for errors or failure to fulfill fiduciary duties.
+Executors may be held legally responsible for errors or failure to fulfill their fiduciary duties.

-Probate begins by filing the will and appropriate documents with the Register of Wills in the county where the deceased person lived.
+Probate usually begins by filing the will and probate documents with the Register of Wills in the county where the deceased person lived.

 CONTACT US